 Dear Friends & Family,

 Once again it’s time for my annual year in retrospective or the “all about me” letter.
-I do live alone after all…except for my cat, Morris, and all the wildlife that come to visit.
-If you’re reading this online, you will find clickable links (underlined) to lots of photos and a few videos.
+I do live alone after all…except for all the wildlife that comes to visit.
+If you’re reading this online, you will find clickable links (underlined) to lots of photos and videos.
 If not online, you won’t see the photos or videos and, consequently, will miss the best part!
 Best get thee to a computer (or iPad or iPhone) and visit my web site at http://saxchick.net.
 Just click on the Holiday Newsletter graphic.
 It will remain online until next December, when it will be replaced with a new holiday letter.

 As always, I wish each of you a holiday season filled with people who appreciate and adore you, music that stirs your soul, pets that love you unconditionally, food that’s worth the calories, and health good enough to enjoy it all!